-The MPS4232 series scanner is designed to withstand normal industrial, flight test, educational, wind tunnel or similar applications.
+The MPS4200 series scanner is designed to withstand normal industrial, educational, wind tunnel or similar applications.
 The module is not water proof and it should be protected from any splash, spray, or mist.
 If any moisture gets spilled or splashed on the MPS module, wipe it dry immediately to prevent damage to the module.